Metrication in the United Kingdom: 2000s

 During the 1990s, a series of statutory instruments relating to weighing devices and to the sale of pre-packaged goods were issued to ensure that United Kingdom law on metrology was harmonised with that of its EEC partners.
 In line with EEC practice, the meaning of weights displayed on pre-packaged goods was changed in 1980 to show the average weight of each item in the batch rather than the guaranteed minimum weight of each individual item.
-The EU Measuring Instruments Directive (Directive 2004/22/EU) which intends to create a common market for measuring instruments across the countries of the EU came into force on 30 October 2006 with a ten-year transition period.
+The EU Measuring Instruments Directive (Directive 2004/22/EU) which was intended to create a common market for measuring instruments across the countries of the EU came into force on 30 October 2006 with a ten-year transition period.